openshift/enhancements/enhancements/kube-apiserver/audit-policy.md

 With performance tests we have proven that there is no strong reason to pre-filter audit logs before writing them to disk.
 Filtering can be done by custom solutions implemented by customers, or by using external log processing systems.
-Hence, we strictly separate filtering from setting the audit log depth using the new API.
+Hence, we strictly separate any advanced filtering from setting the audit log depth using the new API.

+The only filtering we allow is by having by-group profiles.

 ### Goals

 1. add an abstract audit policy configuration to `apiservers.config.openshift.io/v1` with few predefined policies
-   - starting with different audit depths policies only,
+   - starting with different audit depths policies only, (a) uniformely for all events and (b) by group,
    - but stay extensible in the future if necessary.
-2. applied by kube-apiserver, openshift-apiserver (and soon oauth-apiserver).
+2. applied by kube-apiserver, openshift-apiserver and oauth-apiserver.

 ### Non-Goals